LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     * expiration ('exp'): a Unix timestamp when the bearer token expires

-   To do this, add the following to the bottom of `./get_analytics_data.rb` <!-- Does adding the below content actually "generate the JWTs and specify their values? -->
+   To generate the keys and specify their values, add the following to the bottom of `./get_analytics_data.rb` <!-- Does adding the below content actually "generate the JWTs and specify their values? -->

     ```ruby
     request_body = {